stealthBS/demo1-repo/README.md

 ```
 C:\Users\user1>
 ```
-Inside which there are folders like : 3D Object, .m2 folder, Desktop, Document, Music, Pictures, Videos, etc.
+Inside which there are folders like : 3D Object, .m2 folder, Desktop, Document, Music, Pictures, Videos, etc. For to see these folders/directories inside '\user1' path, we use `dir` command which list all the files & folders in Windows.

 And when we open Command prompt with Admin mode in Windows, then its path will be like :
 ```